Peru: Indigenes Water Management in the Andes

 In the meantime, ABA has created more than 120 ponds together with the village communities and attached the banks so that the fall rain can be collected.
 The water seeps into the deeper layers of the mountain and fills the groundwater memory.
 With its long roots, the Putaqa plant can pull the groundwater to the surface where it is needed.
 Many families have created such a "Putaqa source".
 "The lakes can at least partially replace the ecological function of the disappeared glaciers," says Magdalena proudly. »This means that the farmer families can also maintain their food production in drought.
 We have become more resilient against climate change. "

-Thanks to ABA, the topic of rainwater storage has also been reached in Peruvian politics.
-Several regional governments that were still frowned upon and relying onto mechanized agricultural methods alone, which were still frowned upon and only rely on technically long ago, have recognized the success of the measures and decided to implement the ABA concept in other areas.
-The work of ABA and Terre des Hommes works far beyond Quispillacta.
+Thanks to ABA, the topic of rainwater harvesting has also entered Peruvian politics.
+Several regional governments, which not so long ago frowned upon traditional knowledge and relied solely on mechanized agricultural methods, have recognized the success of the measures and decided to implement the ABA concept in other parts of Peru.
+Thus, the work of ABA and Terre des Hommes has an impact far beyond Quispillacta.